trsalondra/dots_and_boxes/README.md

 ## Game Functions
-When the help button is clicked:
+When the help button is clicked:<br />
     - modal with directions appears
     - to exit the modal, click the x in the top right corner

 When the play button is clicked:
     - the game is started
     - it becomes player1's turn
     - game music begins paying
     - center line starts shrinking